Tommy Fraser: Port Vale

 Fraser signed with Port Vale on a free transfer in June 2009, linking up with former manager Micky Adams for the 2009–10 season.
 He was appointed as club captain, after impressing in the pre-season.
 At twenty one years of age, and new to the club, his appointment came as a surprise to some, especially with more senior options in Sam Stockley, Marc Richards and Gareth Owen.
 However, Adams had faith in the young midfielder's vocal abilities and general leadership qualities.
 Putting in solid performances in Vale's unbeaten start to the season, he took to the field despite still suffering with an ankle injury.
 His first goal for the club seemed to come in a 4–0 home win over Grimsby Town on 5 September.
 However, after the match Marc Richards claimed the last touch and therefore took the credit for the goal.
 Fraser seemed to attract violence; on 25 August, Sheffield Wednesday's Francis Jeffers was sent off for head-butting Fraser, two weeks later Fraser and Aldershot Town captain John Halls almost came to blows before the match had even begun.
 He was transfer listed in late September, along with the entire Port Vale squad, after manager Micky Adams saw his team slip to a third consecutive defeat.
-He remained club captain and a first team regular though, striking up a midfield pairing with Anthony Griffith, who he also shared a house with.
+He remained club captain and a first-team regular though, striking up a midfield pairing with Anthony Griffith, who he also shared a house with.
 His performances as captain earned him public praise from assistant manager Geoff Horsfield, though the fans were critical at times of his inconsistency.
 He found himself the new focus of disgruntled supporters in early 2010, following Danny Glover's demotion to the reserves, and Marc Richards' rising goal tally.
 Fraser vowed to ignore the booing.
-He also retained the captain's armband for the next season, and vowed "to be more mature both on and off the pitch" in order to be a better captain.
+He also retained the captain's armband for the next season, and vowed "to be more mature both on and off the pitch" to be a better captain.

 At the start of the 2010–11 season, Fraser set the club a goal of promotion, saying that "I won't be happy until I've achieved promotion with Port Vale".
 The strong performances of Anthony Griffith and Gary Roberts left only an unfamiliar wide role for Fraser, and a minority of fans became dissatisfied with his performances on the wing and again began booing the young captain.
 Micky Adams left the club in December 2010, and was replaced by Jim Gannon.
-Two weeks into Gannon's reign Fraser left the club by mutual consent so as to find first team football, preferring this option to a loan deal.
+Two weeks into Gannon's reign Fraser left the club by mutual consent to find first-team football, preferring this option to a loan deal.